jam-fhi/arm-tech-challenge/development_log.md

 ### Issue 1

 Originally I used parameter name "package" for the licenced product, however this is a reserved key word with 'use strict' so I changed to "software"

+## Step 5

+Validate a licence key.
+Without database lookup there are 3 options available to store the information to validate a licence key.

+1. Files - but if a database is unavailable, would there really be enough disk space?
+2. Memory - but everything will be lost when the server restarts.
+No persistence.
+3. Licence Key - since its encrypted, this is where I've stored the validation information.

+By encoding the full name and software package to create the key, when it is decrypted the full name can be compared to the one provided in the API request.
+Lastly, authentication has already been done by the time it comes to decrypt.
+The API key is used to as the encryption key.
+So only autherised users would ever be able to decrypt the key to validate the full name.

+## Step 6

+Acceptance tests.
+I've build a test generator using a few arrays of sample input data, random numbers to pick indexes and a test data builder that generates an object with the data for each type of test.
+Axios as a package is then used to call each API generating a key, checking returned status codes and if its good proceed to validate the licence key.